 On the GEOM‑Drugs and QM9 benchmarks TABASCO achieves state-of-the-art PoseBusters validity and delivers inference roughly 10x faster than the strongest baseline, while exhibiting emergent rotational equivariance without hard-coded symmetry.

-Our work offers a blueprint for training minimalist, high‑throughput generative models suited to tasks such as structure‑ and pharmacophore‑based drug design.
+Our work offers a blueprint for training minimalist, high‑throughput, unconditional generative models and the resulting architecture is readily extensible to future conditional tasks.

 Submission Type: Regular submission (no more than 12 pages of main content)